lextoumbourou/notes/literature/videos/Essence of Linear Algebra.md

 ---

 ## 1. Vectors, what even are they?

 * Vectors the building block for all of linear algebra.
-* 3 distinct perspectives of vectors
+* 3 distinct perspectives of vectors:
   * Physics student
     * Arrows pointing in space defined by a length & direction.
   * Computer scientist (or data scientist)
     * An orderer list of numbers.
       * Example, a house can be model as the vector: `[square footage, sale price]`
   * Mathematician
     * A vector can be anything that has a notion of adding 2 together and multiplying vector by a number.
 * In Linear Algebra, the vector is nearly always rooted in the origin, which is the place that the x and y intersects on the coordinate system.

 * 2d coordinate system refresher
     * Has a horizontal line called x-axis